IAmJonoBo/Prometheus/Promethus Brief.md

 - The system should run fine in air-gapped environment for high-security on-prem (we ensure no silent external calls unless configured, and document any optional ones like checking for updates or pulling images).
+- Maintain an offline packaging orchestrator that curates wheels, models, images, and git metadata in one command.
+Its wheelhouse audit surfaces missing or orphan dependencies and can prune stale artefacts, while the companion `scripts/offline_doctor.py` preflights Python, pip, Poetry, Docker, and cached wheels.
+Telemetry (e.g. `vendor/packaging-run.json`) feeds automation and dashboards so air-gapped operators stay in sync with source-controlled artefacts.

 ### Update Strategy